hdeiner/AWSPOC/README.md

 ***04_MySQL_terraform-aws-rds-aurora-clustered***

 Runs MySQL in AWS with cluster capabilities, so we can start collect repeatable metrics about speed, capacity, etc. for this database engine.

+***05_Cassandra_Local***

+Runs Cassandra in a local Docker container, so we can learn how to handle it when we go to AWS.

+***06_Cassandra_AWS***

+Runs Cassandra in an AWS EC2 instance, so we can start collect repeatable metrics about speed, capacity, etc. for this database engine.

+***07_Oracle_Local***

+Runs Oracle in a local Docker container, so we can learn how to handle it when we go to AWS.
+We will want to show the difference in performance between Oracle and the other databases under consideration.

+***08_Oracle_AWS***

+Runs Oracle in an AWS EC2 instance, so we can start collect repeatable metrics about speed, capacity, etc. for this database engine.
+We will want to show the difference in performance between Oracle and the other databases under consideration.